blackshark281/blackshark281/README.md

-- 👋 Hi, I’m @blackshark281
+- 👋 Hi, I’m Ritik Gupta
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development field, preferably web development.
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working on some prsonal projets MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ritikgupta281@gmail.com